Genealogy Guide for Ukraine: Ukrainian, Jewish, and Polish Roots

 Cemeteries

-While many Jewish cemeteries suffered damage after the expulsion of Jews from Galicia and Bukovina, some are still well-preserved and maintained today.
-Partially surviving Jewish cemeteries can be found in towns like Brody, Berezhany, Drohobych, Rohatyn, Chernivtsi, and others.
+Many Jewish cemeteries were damaged after the expulsion of Jews from Galicia and Bukovina, but some remain well-preserved and maintained.
+Partially surviving Jewish cemeteries can be found in towns such as Brody, Berezhany, Drohobych, Rohatyn, and Chernivtsi.

 Buildings